 What Treatments Do You Get from an Urgent Care Physician?

-The healthcare services that urgent care physicians offer are inclusive of but not limited to treatment of wounds, injuries, fractures, asthma attacks, and even mild concussions.
-Now the majority of the primary and urgent care clinics are also providing the facility of X-ray and labs, while further advancements are being made constantly with the addition of state-of-the-art diagnostic equipment.
+The healthcare services that urgent care physicians offer are inclusive of but not limited to the treatment of wounds, injuries, fractures, asthma attacks, and even mild concussions.
+Now the majority of the primary and urgent care clinics are also providing the facility of X-rays and labs, while further advancements are being made constantly with the addition of state-of-the-art diagnostic equipment.

 The list below are the treatments that an urgent care clinic assures to offer: